Rodney Warnakula: Career

-In 1980, The Tower Foundation conducts a drama course with lecturers from Shanti Niketan, India by selecting 100 participants.
-Warnakula was selected for that group and successfully completed the course.
+In 1980, The Tower Foundation conducted a drama course with lecturers from Shanti Niketan, India,including Warnakula.
 Later one of the lecturers in the course, Anula Bulathsinhala invited him to participate for the stage play Tharavo Igilethi.

 Warnakula has performed in over fifty stage plays, fifteen teleplays and twenty films, in addition to being a popular television actor.
 His most popular television acting came from Bodima and Nonavaruni Mahathvaruni.
 He also hosted Raigam Game Show several times which was telecasted on ITN.
 He and actor Rodney Fraser appeared together in the comedy series Two Rodneys, which was telecast on Sirasa TV.
 Warnakula has also enjoyed a lengthy singing career.

 On 20 October 2011, Warnakula organized a musical night Sanda Eliyen Ada, to celebrate his 30 years of acting career.
 On that day, he launched his new music DVD, and the show was celebrated at the New Hall of Royal College, Colombo.
 On 18 May 2018, Warnakula organized a singing concert named Three Faces along with Kumara Thirimadura and Saman Lenin to celebrate his 37 years of stage drama career.
 The show will be held at the BMICH.

 In 2020 during the CoVID-19 quarantine curfew period, his Facebook account has been hacked.
 Then, his Facebook friends and fans received messages asking for money by saying that he has a critical money emergency.
 However, Warnakula got informed about the hacker and sent messages not to give money.
 Later Warnakula made a new Facebook page.
 To celebrate his 40 years of drama career, he wrote his autobiography titled "Roddage Warna Kulaya".